Mino Kokubun-ji: History

 The present temple was founded in 1615 just to the north of the ancient ruins.
-The temple's honzon, a seated Yakushi Nyōrai statue is 3.04 meters tall and was caved from a single block of keyaki wood.
-Temple legend states that this statue was carved by the famed priest Gyōki in the Nara period, but stylistically, this statue dates from the late 11th century and was extensively repaired in the Edo period.
+The temple's honzon, a seated Yakushi Nyōrai statue is 3.04 meters tall and was carved from a single block of keyaki wood.
+Although temple legend states that this statue was carved by the famed priest Gyōki in the Nara period, stylistically, this statue dates from the late 11th century and was extensively repaired in the Edo period.
 It is a national Important Cultural Property of Japan.
+In1615, a priest claimed to have excavated this statue from the ground and built the present Mino Kokubun-ji on the site.

 Numerous roof tiles were recovered from the site, and the kilns where these tiles were made has been located in the hills to the northeast of the temple ruins.
 The site of these kilns was included within the National Historic Site designation in 1921.
-As this site is a rare completely intact example of a kokubunji, the National Historic Site designation was expanded in 1971 and again in 1974.
+As this site is a rare completely intact example of a kokubunji, the National Historic Site designation was expanded in 1971 and again in 1974 and 2019.
 A museum was opened on the site by Ōgaki city in 1982.
 The entire site was opened to the public as an archaeological park in 2007.
+A decorated earthenware bowl (now kept at the Ogaki Museum of History and Folklore) and an earthenware pagoda (now kept at the Kyoto National Museum have been designated as Tangible Cultural Properties of Ogaki City.

-It is located a 20-minute walk from the "Inaba Danchi" stop on the Meihan Kintetsu Bus from Ogaki Station on the JR East Tōkaidō Main Line.
+The Mino Kokubun-ji is located approximately 3.5 kilometers northwest of Tarui Station or 4.4 kilometers northwest of Arao Station, both on the JR East Tōkaidō Main Line.